emmapaczkowski/OBC/README.md

-hi my name is Emma!
+Hi my name is Emma!

-2nd try for nick's branch?
+Hi my name is Nick!